 It’s not unusual for debtors to make promises of payment to collection agencies, thinking that’s a quick way to get rid of them.

 But, it only gets rid of them for a short time.
 When it becomes clear your payment is not coming through, the collection agency will be back to hounding you.

 And, there’s a darker side of an unfulfilled promise of payment.

 If you tell a collection agency you’ll send money and you don’t, they can use that against you in a lawsuit.

 Never promise to send money to a collection agency unless you are willing and able to provide it.

 If The Debt Is Not Yours: Demand Deletion

-If Phoenix Financial Services can’t verify the debt, or provide full details of the obligation, you can demand they remove it from your credit reports and stop pursuing you for payment of the debt.
+If Phoenix Financial Services can’t verify the debt, demand they remove it from your credit report.

 However, not all collection agencies are legally compliant in this regard.